mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

 _Reference_: https://www.youtube.com/watch?v=3m9RN4aDh08

 # introduction
-* I/O is often the limiting factor in application performance, not processing speed
-    * CPU intense tasks - adding more threads than cores will have harmful effect on performance, suppose that processor works at full power and we force it to do context switches
-    * I/O waiting - adding more threads could be beneficial - context switches are not so harmful if thread is only waiting
 * current JVMs run bytecode at speeds approaching that of natively compiled code or even better (dynamic runtime optimizations), so
     * applications are no longer CPU bound (spending most of their time executing code)
     * they are I/O bound (waiting for data transfers)
+* how to adjust number of threads
+    * CPU intense tasks - adding more threads than cores will have harmful effect on performance, suppose that processor works at full power and we force it to do context switches
+    * I/O waiting - adding more threads could be beneficial - context switches are not so harmful if thread is only waiting
+    * `Nthreads = NCPU * UCPU * (1 + W/C)`
+        * NCPU is the number of cores, available through `Runtime.getRuntime().availableProcessors()`
+        * UCPU is the target CPU utilization (between 0 and 1), and
+        * W/C is the ratio of wait time to compute time
 * operating system vs Java stream-based I/O model
     * operating system wants to move data in large chunks (buffers)
     * I/O classes of the JVM operates on small pieces — single bytes, or lines of text